reginaflores/AlgoSims2016/week11/README.md

 ### Code:
-1. Choose a simple shader from [ShaderToy](https://www.shadertoy.com/) write on WebGL and convert it to openGL 2.0 (that we use on OF)

-2. Use a shader to simulate a natural phenomena
+1. Use a shader to simulate a natural phenomena

+2. Like in the Terrain exmaple we saw in class, create a mesh using shaders to render the mesh.
+Add lighting for effect.
+Add a GUI to modulate parameters.

-4. **Final Assignment 2:**
+3. **Final Assignment 2:**

 	Narrow down your three concepts for the final project to one concept.
 Come to the next class with (1) a clear concept slide on what you intend to make and (2) a mock-up of what your final piece will be.
 The mockup can be a hand drawn sketch or photoshop, but must clearly show what you will make and present as your final piece.
 I do not want to see code!
 I want to see that you have thought critically about the elements of your piece.
 Please do not come to class with a napkin sketch, I am looking to see that you have put in time and consideration into what your final piece will look like.

+4. Extra Credit: Choose a simple shader from [ShaderToy](https://www.shadertoy.com/) write on WebGL and convert it to openGL 2.0 (that we use on OF)